-“The largest impacts across all industries—from retail to healthcare, hospitality to finance—are felt when AI improves data security, decision-making speed and accuracy, and employee output and training,” Maddy Martin, community vice chair and head of growth and education for Smith.ai, said in the release.
+“The largest impacts across all industries—from retail to healthcare, hospitality to finance—are felt when AI improves data security through white box testing, decision-making speed and accuracy, and employee output and training,” Maddy Martin, community vice chair and head of growth and education for Smith.ai, said in the release.
 “With more capable staff, better-qualified sales leads, more efficient issue resolution, and systems that feed actual data back in for future process and product improvements, companies employing AI technologies can use resources with far greater efficiency.
 Best of all, as investment and competition increase in the AI realm, costs are reduced.”

 The rise of 5G networks is increasing our ability to move, manipulate, and analyze data across wireless platforms, according to CompTIA.
 As 5G rolls out more fully in the coming years, it will drive the development of more complex apps to solve problems and increase growth across industries.

 “The development and deployment of 5G is going to enable business impact at a level few technologies ever have, providing wireless at the speed and latency needed for complex solutions like driverless vehicles,” Michael Haines, community chair and director of partner incentive strategy and program design for Microsoft, said in the release.
 “Additionally, once fully deployed geographically, 5G will help emerging markets realize the same ‘speed of business’ as their mature counterparts.
 Solution providers that develop 5G-based solutions for specific industry applications will have profitable, early-mover advantages.”